tinkerhub/TinkerHub-Learning-Paths/content/competitive-coding.md

 ---
 title: Competitive Coding
 date: 2021-08-06T13:35:55+05:30
-draft: false
+category: other
 image: images/competitive-coding.jpg
+tags:
+  - coding
+  - competitive
 mainpage: false
-category: "other"
-tags: ["coding", "competitive"]
+draft: false
 ---
 # COMPETITIVE CODING

 Competitive Programming is a mental sport which enables you to code a